 · Wedding planning · 2 min read

-A beginners course in having a cheap and low-budget wedding.
+A beginners course in having a cheap and low-budget wedding that is still fun and perfect!

 So here’s my quick hits on how to have a cheap wedding: